Bratislava Castle: Restoration and modern history (after 1953)

 Reconstructed trophy that has been restored as part of renovation efforts.

 Finally, it was decided to restore the castle.
 Archaeological and architectural research started in 1953, and long restoration works began in 1957.
 The restoration was done to the last (Baroque) state of the main building, but at many places, older (Gothic, Renaissance) preserved elements or parts have been restored.
 The Theresianum has not been renovated, and the F. A. Hillebrandt building of 1762 was restored only around the year 2000.
 The Slovak painter Janko Alexy gained recognition for his work on the castle.
 Construction was halted in August 1968, when the castle was occupied by Warsaw Pact troops as part of the Prague Spring.
 On 28 October 1968, however, the Federation Law, turning the centralist state of Czechoslovakia into a federation of a Czech Socialist Republic and a Slovak Socialist Republic, was signed in the Federation Hall of the castle.
 On 3 September 1992, the new constitution of independent Slovakia was signed in the Knights Hall.

 Since 1968, the castle has housed exhibitions of the Slovak National Museum, and at the same time, its rooms have been used by the National Council of the Slovak Republic for presentation purposes.
 A new restoration has been planned for years, because since 1968, only minor adaptations have been performed, such as the 1988 creation of the Treasure Chamber, the 1995 replacement of glass in the arcades of the solemn staircase, and the 1996–97 complete repair of the roof.
 The last minor adaptations occurred on the occasion of the Bush-Putin Bratislava summit, in February 2005.
 A massive reconstruction was started in 2008 and was expected to last five years and cost 1.5–2 billion Slovak korunas (47.06–62.75 million euro).

-On 6 June 2010, the reconstruction of the Honorary Courtyard of Bratislava Castle was completed, with a nationally televised unveiling ceremony of an equestrian statue of Svatopluk I by sculptor Ján Kulich.
+On 6 June 2010, the reconstruction of the Honorary Courtyard of Bratislava Castle was completed, with a nationally televised unveiling ceremony of an equestrian statue of Svatopluk by sculptor Ján Kulich.